0xor0ne/awesome-list/topics/linux_kernel.md

 * [Getting started][45]: official documentation for getting started with Rust and Linux kernel.
 * [knock-out][44]: example of a kernel module in Rust.
+* [out-of-tree][68]: basic template for an out-of-tree Linux kernel module written in Rust.
 * [Rust for Linux][43]: organization for adding support for the Rust language to the Linux kernel.
 * [Rust for Linux mailing list][41]: rust for Linux mailing list